-Note: The following processes are used: bpjava-msvc, which controls the login and authentication; bpjava-susvc, which is the administrator console process; and bpjava-usvc, which is the client Backup, Archive, and Restore (BAR) interface.
+Note: The following processes are used: bpjava-msvc, which controls the login and authentication; bpjava-susvc, which is the administration console process; and bpjava-usvc, which is the client Backup, Archive, and Restore (BAR) interface.

 - The user initiates a login to the console.
 The credentials are sent to bpjava-msvc over the SSL (using the Server Security Certificate). - 2.
-The bpjava-msvc process authenticates the user who is using the user credentials that were received in step 1. - 3.
-After the user is authenticated, the bpjava-msvc process performs the following: - Generates entities called self-signed session certificate, key, and session token. - Launches the daemon bpjava-usvc to gather more requests from the NetBackup Java-based administration console. - Passes the self-signed session certificate and the session token to bpjava-usvc.
+The bpjava-msvc process authenticates the user who uses the user credentials that were received in step 1. - 3.
+After the user is authenticated, the bpjava-msvc process performs the following: - Generates the entities that are called the self-signed session certificate, the key, and the session token. - Launches the daemon bpjava-usvc to gather more requests from the NetBackup Java-based administration console. - Passes the self-signed session certificate and the session token to bpjava-usvc.